jelinski-lab-pedology/M068-shredded-cardboard-mulch/README.md

     -   why was this project done; what was the motivation?
     -   how should I use these project files; what are the file formats, what programs do I need to run or access them; how were these files created and using what tools?

 A readme is a living document.
 You should begin any project with a draft readme, which, provided you use this workflow and file structure can be mostly copied from a suggested template located in this section.
 However, as your project grows and changes, your readme should be updated.
 Be as thorough as possible.
 Note that this is a project level readme.
-Although not required, you should strongly consider including sub readmes at within multipl subfolders where necessary.
+Although not required, you should strongly consider including sub readmes at within multiple subfolders where necessary.
 Conversely, you can create a project level book in Quarto that contains all readmes and documentation (see section X). *More information on how to use and write a readme in section X*.

 #### A note on a TODO list.
 Do not keep a list of TODOs in a separate file.
 Instead log them as [*issues*](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) on GitHub.
 More powerful, more flexible.